 The Board appoints members of its committees annually, with the Nominating and Governance Committee reviewing and recommending committee membership.
 Interim changes to committee membership may be made by the Board, upon recommendation from the Nominating and Governance Committee, following director appointments, resignations, or periodic reviews considering the changing needs of our business or Board.
-When determining committee composition and leadership, both the Nominating and Governance Committee's charter, individual director experience and qualifications, director independence, time commitments and constraints, the results of previous Board or committee evaluations, director tenure, succession planning and refreshment needs, diversity, and such other factors as thought appropriate from time to time.
+When determining committee composition and leadership, both the Nominating and Governance Committee and the Board may consider a variety of factors including: committee composition requirements set out in each committee's charter, individual director experience and qualifications, director independence, time commitments and constraints, the results of previous Board or committee evaluations, director tenure, succession planning and refreshment needs, diversity, and such other factors as thought appropriate from time to time.